The Court: Frankston Children’s Court

 - The convenor of the group conference.

 All participants discuss the offence and its impact.
-It allows the young person to see the different aspects of their offending and enables them to reflect on their behaviour and consider what they would have done differently.
+This allows the young person to see the different aspects of their offending, reflect on their behaviour, and consider what they would have done differently.

-An outcome plan is formulated by the young person, who highlights the actions they can take to help repair the harm caused by their offending, as well as ways to prevent the behaviour from being repeated.
-For example, letters of apology to primary and secondary victims for the harm that has been caused, whether it be physical, emotional or financial.
+An outcome plan is formulated by the young person, who highlights the actions they can take to help repair the harm caused by their offending and ways to prevent the behaviour from being repeated.
+For example, letters of apology to primary and secondary victims for the damage caused, whether physical, emotional or financial.

-A report is prepared by the convenor after the group conference is completed, and is presented to the court.
+A report is prepared by the convenor after the group conference and is presented to the court.

 Frankston Children’s Court Pre-sentence Report:

-Section 571 of the Children, Youth and Families Act 2005 (Vic) enables the court to order a pre-sentence report by Youth Justice concerning any matter before it.
+Section 571 of the Children, Youth and Families Act 2005 (Vic) enables the court to order a pre-sentence report by Youth Justice concerning any matter.

 The young person is required to engage with Youth Justice, which can assist in linking them to various services to support their rehabilitation and address offending behaviours.
-Youth Justice will then prepare a report for the court and make a recommendation regarding an appropriate sentence.
+Youth Justice will then prepare a report for the court and recommend an appropriate sentence.

 The Outcome:

-The Magistrate decided that, although he was initially considering a more serious penalty, a period of probation would be an appropriate outcome in the circumstances.
-Accordingly, the client was placed on probation for 12 months, without conviction.
+The Magistrate decided that, although he was initially considering a more serious penalty, a period of probation would be appropriate in the circumstances.
+Accordingly, the client was placed on probation for 12 months.
+He was fortunate that the Magistrate granted the probation order without a criminal conviction.

-The client was very grateful for the opportunity to continue working with Youth Justice and address his underlying issues, as well as for being afforded the chance to avoid a more serious outcome.
+The client was very grateful for the opportunity to continue working with Youth Justice to address his underlying issues and for the chance to avoid a more serious outcome.